On the gap between cluster dimensions of loop soups on $\mathbb{R}^3$ and the metric graph of $\mathbb{Z}^3$: Introduction

 (2) For any $x\in \mathbb{R}^3$ and $r_1,r_2>0$,

 Consequently, the upper box-counting dimension of every loop cluster of the Brownian loop soup $\mathcal{L}_{1/2}^{\mathbb{R}^3}$ is strictly less than $\frac{5}{2}$.

 \end{theorem}

 \begin{remark} (1) Since the Hausdorff dimension of a set must be upper-bounded by its upper box-counting dimension, it follows from Theorem \ref{theorem_main} that the Hausdorff dimension of every loop cluster of the Brownian loop soup $\mathcal{L}_{1/2}^{\mathbb{R}^3}$ is at most $3-\zeta$, and hence is strictly less than $\frac{5}{2}$.
-We expect that $3-\zeta$ is also a lower bound for the Hausdorff and lower box-counting dimensions.
-However, deriving these bounds is a more delicate task, and is beyond the scope of this paper.
+We expect that $3-\zeta$ is also a lower bound for both the Hausdorff dimension and the lower box-counting dimension.
+Establishing these bounds appears delicate and is beyond the scope of this paper.

-(2) When $d\ge 4$, Brownian motions on $\mathbb{R}^d$ do not intersect (see \cite[Theorem 9.1]{morters2010brownian}).
-As a result, every cluster of the Brownian loop soup $\mathcal{L}_{1/2}^{\mathbb{R}^d}$ is a single loop, and thus almost surely has Minkowski dimension and Hausdorff dimension equal to $2$ (since the Brownian motion does so; see e.g., \cite[Theorem 16.2]{falconer2013fractal}).
+(2) When $d\ge 4$, Brownian motions in $\mathbb{R}^d$ do not intersect (see \cite[Theorem 9.1]{morters2010brownian}).
+As a result, every cluster of the Brownian loop soup $\mathcal{L}_{1/2}^{\mathbb{R}^d}$ is a single loop, and thus almost surely has Hausdorff and box-counting dimensions both equal to $2$ (since the Brownian motion does so; see e.g., \cite[Theorem 16.2]{falconer2013fractal}).

 \end{remark}